© All Rights Reserved herte

 An important historical monument in an attractive location on St Patrick's Isle, Peel.
 Some parts of the structure date from the 11th Century.

-The highest point on the Isle of Man, at 2,036 feet.
+Snaefell is the highest point on the Isle of Man, well over 600 metres.
 On a very clear day it's possible to see England, Scotland, Wales and Ireland from the summit.

 © All Rights Reserved Rianda